 Council research is supporting the development of human resources for health to improve the health system and health outcomes for children, women, and men.

 Health systems are most effective when health workers are skilled, motivated, and trained to provide high-quality services.
 Nigeria has committed to revitalizing its health system and improving sexual and reproductive health care.
-However, policymakers have acknowledged that these goals cannot be achieved without improved human resources.
+However, policymakers have acknowledged that these goals cannot be achieved without improved human resources for health.

 Bauchi and Cross River states in Nigeria face particular challenges.
 Both states have poor infrastructure and lack the health workers necessary to provide high-quality health care.
 Training institutions in both states do not have functioning libraries and laboratory facilities, the nursing and midwifery schools have not been fully accredited because of substandard teaching conditions, and professional development opportunities for staff do not exist.
 Compounding these problems, the human resources for health (HRH) units in the federal and state ministries of health do not have adequate staff trained in human resources.